contao/docs-archive/api/hooks/sqlGetFromDB.md

 # sqlGetFromDB

 The `sqlGetFromDB` hook is triggered when parsing the current database definition.
 It passes the generated SQL definitions and expects the same as return value.

-Added in Contao 2.11.RC2.
+> **Tag** Available from version 2.11.0-RC2.

 ## Parameters

 1. *array* `$arrReturn`

     The compiled SQL definitions.

 ## Return Values

 Return `$arrReturn` after adding your custom definitions.

 ## Example

 ```php
 <?php